-General registration will open on March 30 for undergraduates, but the University catalog and schedule of classes for Fall 2017 will be available starting March 1st.
+General registration will open on Monday, April 5 for undergraduates, but the University catalog and schedule of classes for Fall 2021 is available now.
 Be sure to review the schedule and the information below before registration opens.

 Q. When should I take Econ 102?

 you begin your Junior Fall term.
 If you have not yet completed this requirement, you should talk with your academic advisor

 now about options for completing this course during the summer months.
 Please note: